harsha-kadekar/harsha-kadekar.github.io/_posts/2022-05-13-my-development-configuration.md

 - [OhMyZsh](https://ohmyz.sh/): My default shell is `zsh`.
 On top of that, I use `OhMyZsh`. *OhMyZsh* provides a set of functions and plugins for the terminal which makes it easy to work with your shell. *OhMyZsh* has a great set of plug-ins.
 My dotfile for zsh can be found [here](https://github.com/harsha-kadekar/dotfiles/blob/main/zshrc).
 Among the ohmyzsh plugins, I particularly use following -
 	- [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting): This helps in highlighting the syntax of the commands in zsh.
 Pretty useful in catching some small errors.
 It also makes your shell pleasing.
 	- [zsh-autosuggesions](https://github.com/zsh-users/zsh-autosuggestions): This suggests the commands as you type in based on the history.
 Quite useful when you are using repeated commands.
-- [TMUX](https://github.com/tmux/tmux/wiki): This is a terminal multiplexer.
-In a single window of terminal, we can work on multiple things by dividing the window.
-It also maintains our environments as session.
-We can configure it with various plugins.
-You can find my T-Mux dot file [here](https://github.com/harsha-kadekar/dotfiles/blob/main/tmux.conf).
-Here are the plug-ins I use -
+- [Zellij](https://zellij.dev): This is a terminal multiplexer.
+In a single window of terminals, we can work on multiple things by dividing the window or adding more terminal tabs.
+We can even configure this.
+	- Before I started using zellij, I used to use [TMUX](https://github.com/tmux/tmux/wiki).You can find my T-Mux dot file [here](https://github.com/harsha-kadekar/dotfiles/blob/main/tmux.conf).
+Here are the plug-ins I used in tmux -
 		- [Tmux plug-in manager](https://github.com/tmux-plugins/tpm): The plug-ins in T-Mux can be managed by different plug-in manager.
 I personally use this.
 I have not used any other managers and this has never caused any issues till date.
 		- [Tmux Sensible](https://github.com/tmux-plugins/tmux-sensible): This plug-in helps us to add some settings like key bindings.
 		- [tmux-battery](https://github.com/tmux-plugins/tmux-battery): This plug-in helps in displaying the current laptop battery percentage in the T-Mux window.
 		- [tmux-cpu](https://github.com/tmux-plugins/tmux-cpu): This plug-in helps in displaying the current CPU usage and RAM usage.
 - [NeoVim](https://neovim.io): This is a terminal text editor.
 It is extensible with lot of plug-ins.
 This will be my go to text editor for small changes to the file or writing small programs.
-[Here](https://github.com/harsha-kadekar/dotfiles/blob/main/init.vim) is my dot file for neovim.
+I am experimenting with [lazyvim](https://www.lazyvim.org) and [kickstartvim](https://github.com/nvim-lua/kickstart.nvim).
+Probably, I will shift to one of them for full fledge IDE or code editor once I am comfortable in any one of them.
+Until then,  [here](https://github.com/harsha-kadekar/dotfiles/blob/main/init.vim) is my dot file for neovim.
+Store the configuration in `~/.config/nvim/init.vim` file.
 Some of the plug-ins I use-
 	- [vim-plug](https://github.com/junegunn/vim-plug): Vim Plug is my plugin manager for neovim.
 I have not used other plugin managers and this has not caused any issues so all good.
 	- [NERDTree](https://github.com/preservim/nerdtree): This provides the file system explorer within Vim editor.
 This is useful when you are working on a package and you need to edit multiple files.
 	- [vim-airline](https://github.com/vim-airline/vim-airline): This provides an intitutive status bar to VIM windows.